kevL/yata/ReadMe.txt

 click on the colheads
-LMB       - click-drag col-boundary to re-width a col RMB+Shift - sorts the table by the col either ascending or descending
+LMB       - click-drag col-boundary to re-width a col RMB       - click a col-boundary to auto-width a col RMB+Shift - sorts the table by the col either ascending or descending

 click on a table-cell